python-babel/babel/docs/locale.rst

 ====================

 Locales itself can be used to describe the locale itself or other locales.
-This mainly means that given a locale object you can ask it for it's canonical display name, the name of the language and other things.
-Since the locales cross reference each other you can ask for locale names in any language supported by the CLDR:
+This mainly means that given a locale object you can ask it for its canonical display name, the name of the language and other things.
+Since the locales cross-reference each other you can ask for locale names in any language supported by the CLDR:

 .. code-block:: pycon